riyasreji-commits/starterkit/techhub-ai/README.md

 📖 About the Project

-StarterKit – Tech for All is a beginner-friendly centralized web platform designed to simplify access to essential AI and non-AI tools required for building digital products.
+STARTERKIT – Tech for All is a beginner-friendly centralized web platform designed to simplify access to essential AI and non-AI tools required for building digital products.
 Many beginners struggle to identify where to start when entering the tech ecosystem.
 Tools for coding, designing, presentation creation, and app development are scattered across multiple platforms, creating confusion and limiting inclusion in technology.
 StarterKit solves this problem by organizing and categorizing these tools into a single, structured, and accessible platform.

 🎯 Problem Statement

 How can we create genuinely inclusive experiences in technology?
 Beginners often face:
 Information overload